This article was originally published on 7 Mar 2018, and has since been updated ready for the 2023 application window.

 The upside is that they facilitate a lot of the paperwork that you will otherwise need to do yourself.
 They are more likely to have job availability during periods when national applications aren’t open (e.g. in August when you finish F2) and can look for quite specific jobs for you e.g. House Officer in O&G in Auckland starting in October, rather than having to apply to many different jobs.

 Their downside is their popularity – you have to register early in order to get ahead of the masses!
 They may also not find you a job, or find you one very last minute.
 If you want a set plan and structure to your time out, relying on the locum agencies to find you a job at a specific time isn’t the most sensible.
+It is always worth regularly staying in contact to ensure you stay on their radar.

 The best thing to do is to try to tailor your approach; decide where you want to work and what in.
 Even if you decide on just North or South island, it will save you an incredible amount of time in application form filling!